chronosphereio/calyptia-go-repo-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request Template
 about: "For feature requests.
 Please search for existing issues first.
-Also see CONTRIBUTING."
+Also see CONTRIBUTING.md"

 ---